History of Cyprus: Cyprus 1571

 In 1571, Cyprus became an Eyalet, a province, of the Ottoman Empire until 1878.
 In 1571, the Turks entered the country in order of the Ottoman–Venetian War (1570–1573), also known as the Fourth Ottoman - Venetian War, or the War of Cyprus.
-Following the Ottoman Empire's invasion of Cyprus with 350-400 ships and 60,000-100,000 soldiers to take control of the island, Turks and Cypriots coexisted harmoniously on the island.
+Following the Ottoman Empire's invasion of Cyprus with 350-400 ships and 60,000-100,000 soldiers to take control of the island, Turks and Cypriots coexisted on the island.
 Cyprus was rich in salt, sugar, cotton, grains, and other import and export goods at that time, in addition it was also a transfer country for the Syria-Venice trade.
 As a result, Cyprus served as the eastern Mediterranean's main emporium for Venice's maritime trade.

 After the Venetians lost control and the Ottomans gained control over Cyprus, Venice continued to use Cyprus for trading.
 Merchants that were imprisoned during the war were released and had their goods and ships returned to them.
 The trade continued and was only interrupted during wars.
 There were also Venetian consuls present in Cyprus to stabilize trade and protect the traders.
 The government of Cyprus used to borrow money from Venician merchants in the early 16th century.
 Until the end of Ottoman rule on Cyprus, the trade continued with being held during the times of war.